micmejia/bible-dump/NKJV/Matthew/Matt 28.md

 Now after the Sabbath, as the first _day_ of the week began to dawn, Mary Magdalene and the other Mary came to see the tomb.

 ###### 2
-And behold, there was a great earthquake; for an angel of the Lord descended from heaven, and came and rolled back the stone [^a]from the door, and sat on it.
+And behold, there was a great earthquake; for an angel of the Lord descended from heaven, and came and rolled back the stone from the door, and sat on it.

 ###### 3
 His countenance was like lightning, and his clothing as white as snow.